10 Possible Transportation Pollution Solutions

 • Take public transportation

-• Shop by phone, mail or Internet
+• Shop by phone, mail or internet

 • Telecommute, if possible

-However, this is just the tip of the transportation iceberg.
-Transportation engineers and urban planners are looking at how to reduce traffic congestion so vehicles spend less time on the road.
 Think of the infamous Los Angeles traffic where the average commute time can exceed more than an hour.
 As people sit in traffic, inching forward, their cars are releasing a steady stream of pollution that, when combined with the geography of the LA basin, creates some of the worst smog in the country.
-Better roads, better traffic light timing and access to better public transportation would go a long way to reducing the pollution.

-6: Change Travel and Commuting Patterns
+6. Change Travel and Commuting Patterns

 Spencer Platt/Getty Images

-As engineers and planners struggle with how to reduce driving time and idle time, they're indirectly shaping how the country is settling and evolving.
-The press of fuel prices has yet to result in a direct change in how Americans settle, but more Americans are settling closer to where they work and play in an effort to reduce their fuel consumption -- or turning to technology to increase telecommuting and work-from-home opportunities.
+The press of fuel prices has yet to result in a direct change in how Americans settle, but more Americans are settling closer to where they work and play in an effort to reduce their fuel consumption — or turning to technology to increase telecommuting and work-from-home opportunities.

 Advertisement